jshlbrd/detection-engineering-pocket-guide/README.md

 ### Aggregate

-Triggers detection by alerting when a variable breaches a threshold according to an aggregation function.
+Triggers detection by alerting when a variable exceeds a threshold according to an aggregation function.
 The most common aggregation is a count that exceeds a static threshold, but more complex aggregations may use statistical functions such as min, max, and standard deviation.<br>
 <br>
 Example: "foo" appeared more than 10 times over a period of 30 seconds